Rene152005/Luma_Automation_QAChallenge/README.md

 * On the bottom path, its also recommendable to add "C:\Python39\Scripts" which should be the address to the \Scripts folder directly.
 * Reboot the system

 (6.)
-Install the repo from Github either from zip files or SSH (reference link on step #2).
+Install the repo from Github either from zip files or SSH.
 After the repo is installed, please install all the Python packages and tools with one command by running this:
 ```
 $ pip install -r requirements.txt
 ```